jamesaduncan/schema-elements/SCHEMA-IMPLEMENTATION-PLAN.md

 - [ ] Performance optimized
 - [ ] Fully tested
 - [ ] Examples documented
+- [ ] Codebase documented
+- [ ] Codebase meets beautiful code standards in CLAUDE.md
 - [ ] Ready for production use
+- [ ] Fully documented explanation of the project and the API in README.md